itsdfish/SequentialSamplingModels.jl/docs/src/neuralestimators_amorized.md

 # Neural Parameter Estimation

-Neural parameter estimation provides a likelihood-free approach to parameter recovery, especially useful for models with computationally intractable likelihoods.
-This method is based on training neural networks to learn the mapping from data to parameters.
-See the review paper by Zammit-Mangion et al. (2025) for more details.
-Once trained, these networks can perform inference rapidly across multiple datasets, making them particularly valuable for models like the Leaky Competing Accumulator (LCA; Usher & McClelland, 2001).
+Neural parameter estimation uses neural networks to perform parameter estimation by learning the mapping between simulated data and model parameters (for a detailed review, see Zammit-Mangion et al., 2024).
+Neural parameter estimation is particularly useful for models with computationally intractable likelihoods, such as the Leaky Competing Accumulator (LCA; Usher & McClelland, 2001).
+Once trained, neural networks can be saved and reused to perform inference rapidly across multiple datasets, or used for computationally intensive parameter recovery simulations to understand the quality of parameter estimates under ideal conditions.

 Below, we demonstrate how to estimate parameters of the LCA model using the [NeuralEstimators.jl](https://github.com/msainsburydale/NeuralEstimators) package.